• Skip to main content

 Your Course Description

-This is an essential writing course for all high school students, to make sure that your student has critical high school essay writing foundations in place.
+Join this essential writing course for all high school students, to make sure that your student has critical high school essay writing foundations in place.
 Give your high school student exactly what’s needed for writing well-crafted sentences and paragraphs—including the absolute “must-have” knowledge, review, and practice for the use of nouns, verbs, adjectives, adverbs, prepositions and prepositional phrases, and compound sentence structures.
 Learn to use transitions and connectives to make your paragraphs smooth; the use of quoted material to support your ideas; and the use of summary and paraphrase that’s required in all academic writing.
-Even if your student has learned foundational concepts before, the approach in his class is to use high school vocabulary and structures that are more complex and needed for upper-level writing.
+Even if your student has learned foundational concepts before, the approach in this class is to use high school vocabulary and structures that are more complex and needed for upper-level writing.
 From mastering the details that are holding your student back to providing much-needed practice, help your student perfect the essential tools for high school writing with this course.

 Your Course Outline